Terms And Conditions For Use Of DocuSign Service Plans

-“Account” means a unique account established by Subscriber to enable its Authorized Users to access and use the Subscription Service.
+“Account” means a unique account established by Subscriber to gain access to and use DocuSign Signature and, where applicable, to enable its Authorized Users to access and use DocuSign Signature.

-“Authorized User” means any employee or agent of Subscriber, identified by a unique email address and user name, who is registered under the Account, provided that no two persons may register, access or use the Subscription Service as the same Authorized User.
+“Authorized User” means any single employee or agent of Subscriber, identified by a unique email address and user name, who is registered under the Account, provided that no two persons may register or use DocuSign Signature as the same Authorized User.

-“eContract” refers to a contract, notice, disclosure, or other record or document deposited into the System by Subscriber for processing using the Subscription Service.
+“eContract” refers to a contract, notice, disclosure, or other record or document deposited into the System by Subscriber for processing using DocuSign Signature.

 “Envelope” means an electronic record containing one or more eContracts consisting of a single page or a group of pages of data uploaded to the System.